Last Updated on

-Poodles have a non-shedding, hypoallergenic coat and there are some chances that the Whoodle may inherit it from its Poodle parents.
+Poodles have a non-shedding and there are some chances that the Whoodle may inherit it from its Poodle parents.
 However, there is no such guarantee.

-Take them to professional groomers every six to eight.
-They will remove any excess dog hair, trim their nails and give them a nice clean bath.
+In addition to brushing, taking your Whoodle to professional groomers every six to eight weeks is recommended.
+They can remove any excess dog hair, trim their nails, and give them a nice, clean bath.

 You can also try grooming your Whoodle at home, but keep in mind that grooming a Doodle is exhausting.
 It’s often worth the price tag of the groomers to take them to a pro!